Your cart is currently empty!

 During Six Sigma training, team members go through five phases of training before certification as having the correct knowledge about six sigma to start giving back to their individual companies.

+- Phase five: control.
 After finding the solution, trainers also have to come up with a way to sustain the solution.
 In this period of training shapes employees to enhance their team building abilities to influence other staff to work together towards achieving a sustainable solution.
-Contact us for more information.